 What is the Acceptance Criteria?

-As stated above, when a feature is built by a dev team, it must meet a certain set of rules to satisfy the user and the customer.
+Every feature built by a dev team must meet a certain set of rules to satisfy the user and the customer.
 This set is what we call Acceptance Criteria.
 Ultimately, the goal of the Acceptance Criteria is to ensure that the team knows what to build before work starts.
-Additionally, Acceptance Criteria helps to verify automated tests of the User Story.
+Additionally, Acceptance Criteria helps verify automated tests of the User Story.